MrRobo24/gravity-simulator-2d/README.md

 # gravity-simulator-2d

-This project is a 2D Gravity Simulation for bodies like Sun, Earth, Moon, etc.
+This project is a 2D Gravity Simulator for bodies like Sun, Earth, Moon, etc.

-### Run:
+## Run:

 To install the required packages:
 ```pip3 install -r requirements.txt```